hjfigueira/api_test/README.md

 # Example Application

+## Run Instructions

+### Requirements.
+1. Having docker compose or docker-compose installed locally.
+2. Having git installed locally.

+### How to run.
+1. Clone the project;
+2. Copy the file `.env.dev.example` to `.env`.
+Values for dev should be already configured.
+3. Start the containers with `docker compose up`.
+Might be  `docker-compose up -d` depending on your docker version.
+   1. All imagine start after the composer service finishes.

 ## Improvements
 - Actions can be further abstracted to and individual action basis (possible use of php traits)